 YOUR VOTE IS IMPORTANT!
-ALL STOCKHOLDERS ARE CORDIALLY INVITED TO VIRTUALLY ATTEND THE ANNUAL MEETING.
+ALL STOCKHOLDERS ARE CORDIALLY INVITED TO VIRTUALLY ATTEND THE ANNUAL MEETING

-Whether or not you expect to attend the Annual Meeting, please complete, date, sign and return the proxy card, or vote over the internet or telephone as instructed in these materials, as promptly as possible in order to ensure your representation at the Annual Meeting.
-Even if you have voted by proxy, you may still vote at the Annual Meeting.
-Please note however that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the Annual Meeting, you may be required to obtain a legal proxy issued in your name from that record holder in order to be entitled to vote at the Annual Meeting.
+Whether or not you expect to attend the Annual Meeting, please submit your proxy or voting instructions as promptly as possible in order to ensure your representation at the Annual Meeting.
+Even if you have voted by proxy, you may still vote at the Annual Meeting if you have registered in advance to attend the virtual Annual Meeting at www.proxydocs.com/NARI prior to the registration deadline of May 17, 2023, at 5:00 p.m.
+(Eastern Time).
+You will need your control number located with the proxy materials you received for the Annual Meeting to register.
+Please also note that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the Annual Meeting, you will be required to obtain a legal proxy issued in your name from that record holder in order to be entitled to vote at the Annual Meeting.
 Please follow the instructions provided by your broker, bank or other nominee.